The best business credit cards for startups cater to businesses that are looking to establish business credit and cut costs.

 Here’s why: If you don’t have a ton of capital floating around, you might need to borrow money to grow your business.

-Instead of taking out a loan, consider The Blue Business℠ Plus Credit Card from American Express, which features an introductory APR of 0% on purchases and balance transfers for the first 12 months months after opening your card.
-(After that, you’ll be charged a variable APR of 15.49% - 21.49% on both purchases and balance transfers.)
+Instead of taking out a loan, consider The Blue Business® Plus Credit Card from American Express, which features an introductory APR of 0% on purchases for the first 12 months after opening your card.
+(After that, you’ll be charged a variable APR of 18.49% - 26.49% on purchases.)

-This should give you enough time to get your business off the ground before the regular interest rates for purchases and balance transfers kick in.
+This could give you enough time to get your business off the ground before the regular interest rates for purchases kick in.

-The Blue Business℠ Plus Credit Card from American Express also comes with a $0 annual fee.
+The Blue Business® Plus Credit Card from American Express also comes with a $0 annual fee.

 How we picked the best business credit cards for startups